-/abc/
+/ab\c/

 matches a record that contains an "a" followed by zero or more "b"'s followed by a "c".
-For example, it matches ac abc pgrabbbbbbbbbbbbc901 which matches any string of characters enclosed in slashes.
+For example, it matches which matches any string of characters enclosed in slashes.

-Just as in ed, it is possible to turn off the special meaning of these metacharacters such as " $\hat{}$ " and "" by preceding these characters with a backslash An example of this is the pattern prints all countries whose name ends in " ia":
+Just as in ed, it is possible to turn off the special meaning of these metacharacters such as " $\hat{}$ " and "\" by preceding these characters with a backslash An example of this is the pattern prints all countries whose name ends in " ia":